-Focusing on the challenges that the European Union can bring separation from Great Britain, the leading EU intelligence distracted from monitoring the "health" of the eurozone, and when some of them decided to return to observe the "patient", it turned out that he was "more dead than alive."
+Focusing on the problems that the European Union can bring with the UK, the leading analysts of the EU were distracted from monitoring the "health" of the eurozone, and when some of them decided to return to monitoring the "patient", it turned out that he was "more dead than alive".

 "The countries that use the single currency, rose to his full height prospect of tragedy - says the Spanish information and analytical publication El Economista. - The euro zone itself into a trap from which escape is impossible, not announcing the full default ".